moqiguzhu/StanfordAlgorithms/README.md

 - Kruskal's Minimum algorithm need to use a data structure called Union-Find to boost.
 Kruskal algorithm need to store all the edges of graph and then sort them.
 So the time complexity is **mlogm**.
 For more information about Union-Find, please refer to <Algorithms> by Sedgewick.

-- Compared to traditional DP method, Branch and Bound is too much harder to implement.
-Fortunately, Branch and Bound can beat DP in both time and space complexity.
-The test result on **knapsack_big.txt** shows that Branch and Bound can be 50 times faster than DP method.
-For detailed information abount Branch and Bound, please refer to [BranchAndBound_Wiki](https://en.wikipedia.org/wiki/Branch_and_bound)

 ## What to do
 - StrongConnectedComponent need to debug